 The Company will receive from BGF a Net Smelter return royalty ("NSR") in the amount of \$35,000 between the fifteenth and the twenty-fourth month after the date of transfer of the Beauce Placer properties and \$25,000 each subsequent year.
 This NSR can be redeemed at the option of BGF for \$250,000.
 The corresponding asset, royalties' receivable, was recognized when the property was disposed of for a total amount of \$176,563, calculated on estimated cash flows under the agreement over a four-year period at a rate of 18%.
 Cash outflows before discounting of \$310,000 reflect management's estimate of how long it will take to repay royalties.
-During 2019, an amount of \$10,000 was collected and as at December 31, 2020, an amount of \$31,202 (\$31,781 as at December 31, 2019) was recognized in profit or loss as an accretion of revenues and corresponding royalties receivable.
+During 2019, an amount of \$10,000 was collected and as at June 30, 2021, no amount (\$31,202 as at December 31, 2020) was recognized in profit or loss as an accretion of revenues and corresponding royalties' receivable.